ballerina-platform/blog/_posts/2023-09-22-announcing-ballerina-2201.8.0-swan-lake-update-8.md

     repository = “myGitRepo”
     ```

-For more information on the custom package repositories support, see <a href="https://ballerina.io/learn/manage-dependencies/#use-custom-repositories-for-package-management" target="_blank">Use custom repositories for package management</a>.
+For more information, see <a href="https://ballerina.io/learn/manage-dependencies/#use-custom-repositories-for-package-management" target="_blank">Use custom repositories for package management</a>.

 ## The `bal tool` and `bal profile` commands